5 of the Worst Blizzards in U.S History

 Great Appalachian Storm

 November 24, 1950

 The Great Appalachian Storm of 1950 was massive cyclone that hovered over the Appalachian mountain range in Eastern United States.
 Its gigantic size was evident from the area it impacted.
 At its full strength, the storm covered 22 states and claimed the lives of 353 people while injuring over 160.
 By the time it was done, almost 57 inches of snow blanketed the central Appalachians.
-This particular storm would become a benchmark for future studies of weather patterns and the research conducted upon it resulted in the establishment of National Centers for Environmental Prediction, an agency responsible for delivering weather warnings across the United States.
+This particular storm would go on to become a benchmark for future studies of weather patterns.
+The research conducted upon it has resulted in the establishment of National Centers for Environmental Prediction, an agency responsible for delivering weather warnings across the United States.